-- a) The purpose of the initial audit is to evaluate the effectiveness of the Manufacturer's Quality Management System as applied to the production line(s) of the product(s) to be certified. - b) In general, as far as possible, the audit is to be scheduled so that it may be performed during actual manufacturing of the product. - c) Particular attention is to be paid to the following documentation relative to the product(s) or products to be certified: - quality control plans; - internal audits; - testing reports on the product(s) to be certified; - calibration records of testing and measuring instruments. - d) During the audit the various steps of fabrication and acceptance of the products are to be observed in order to verify the application of the quality assurance and quality control procedures to the product.
+- 5)4.5.3 Juitialsaudithand is the second state of the manufacturer's Quality Management System as applied to the production line(s) of the product(s) to be certified. - b) In general, as far as possible, the audit is to be scheduled so that it may be performed during actual manufacturing of the product. - c) Particular attention is to be paid to the following documentation relative to the product(s) or products to be certified: - quality control plans; - internal audits; - testing reports on the product(s) to be certified; - calibration records of testing and measuring instruments. - d) During the audit the various steps of fabrication and acceptance of the products are to be observed in order to verify the application of the quality assurance and quality control procedures to the product.